seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 What, are you busy, ho? need you my help?

 **JULIET**
-No, madam; we have cull’d such necessaries
+No, madam; we have cull'd such necessaries
 As are behoveful for our state to-morrow:
 So please you, let me now be left alone,
 And let the nurse this night sit up with you;